Independent Study or Course Replacement

 How to Enroll in an Independent Study or Course Replacement.

-Register for an Independent Study or Course Replacement by filling out the Independent Study or Course Replacement (PDF) with your professor and turning it into One Stop before the Add/Drop deadline.
+Register for an Independent Study or Course Replacement by filling out the Course Replacement or Independent Study Form (PDF) with your professor and turning it into One Stop before the Add/Drop deadline.
 You must attach the course syllabus and any other material that was created for the course.
 All necessary signatures must be collected before submitting to One Stop.
 If the application is approved, it will be added to your schedule for you.
 This process can often take 1–2 weeks to complete, so plan ahead!